sudhi001/flutter_crypto_security/README.md

 ## Tests

-This package includes tests for both **AES** and **RSA** encryption and decryption processes:
+This package includes comprehensive tests for both **AES** and **RSA** encryption and decryption processes:

 - **Test AES Encryption and Decryption:** Ensures AES encryption and decryption works with the correct key.
-- **Test RSA Encryption with Public Key and Decryption with Private Key:** Verifies that RSA encryption with a public key and decryption with a private key works as expected.
+- **Test RSA Encryption with Public Key and Decryption with Private Key:** Verifies that RSA encryption with a public key and decryption with a private key works as expected using PKCS1 padding.
 - **Test AES with Signature:** Validates AES encryption with a signature and verifies the signature with the public key.
 - **Test AES Decryption Failure with Wrong Key:** Ensures AES decryption fails with the wrong key.
+- **Test RSA PKCS1 Padding Compatibility:** Verifies that RSA operations use PKCS1 padding correctly.

+## RSA Padding Scheme

+This package uses **PKCS1 padding** (RSA_PKCS1_PADDING) for all RSA encryption and decryption operations.
+This is:

+- **Secure:** Provides protection against various cryptographic attacks
+- **Compatible:** Widely supported across different platforms and libraries
+- **Standard:** Follows the PKCS#1 v1.5 standard for RSA encryption

+The implementation uses PointyCastle's `RSAEngine` which defaults to PKCS1 padding, ensuring secure and compatible RSA operations.

 ## License